lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

 **2. Requirements, Design, and Test Cases: Outline of the necessary requirements, design, and test steps**
 <details>
 <summary> Requirement Helper </summary>
  1. Requirement Definition (What & Why)
+ </br></br>
 2. Verification Method (How)

-Documentation of requirements - Review of definition of the requirements.
+<strong>Documentation of requirements</strong> - Review of definition of the requirements.

-Analysis - Code, data, model reviewed.
+<strong>Analysis</strong> - Code, data, model reviewed.

-Test - Procedures must be well documented.
+<strong>Test</strong> - Procedures must be well documented.

-Inspect - Purpose, methods and procedures must be well documented so result can be duplicated using the same inspection procedures.
+<strong>Inspect</strong> - Purpose, methods and procedures must be well documented so result can be duplicated using the same inspection procedures.
 May include inspection of design or an algorthm (aka process map of process).

-Demonstrate - A comprehensive demonstration and/or application of the functions and features of the system or its components Infer from “Why”/purpose of requirement definition.
+<strong>Demonstrate</strong> - A comprehensive demonstration and/or application of the functions and features of the system or its components.

+<strong>Infer</strong> - from “Why”/purpose of requirement definition.
+</br></br>
 3. Reviewer (Who)

 Within Workgroup Member

 Verify across workgroups

 Required or Optional?
+</br> </br>
 4. Location in Tracker
 </details>